 One could argue that the personal S-signature requirement is outdated and unnecessary.
 To be sure, as long as the USPTO practitioner reviews and approves the contents of the correspondence before it is filed with the Office, what difference does it make if someone else actually physically types in the practitioner’s name between two slash marks?

-That, however, is not the rule.
-And while the S-signature requirement may seem trivial, it is treated seriously by the OED.
-Therefore, unless and until the USPTO changes this rule, it is unethical for a practitioner to allow someone else to type in his or her name between the slashes.
-Even if that other person actually prepared the document, the practitioner must personally type in his or her own S-signature in correspondence and documents filed with the USPTO.
+That, however, is not the way OED claims the “personal” signature rule works.
+And while the manner in which someone types in an S-signature requirement may seem trivial to many practitioners, OED claims this is a “misrepresentation” and treats such matters seriously.
+Therefore, unless and until the USPTO changes this rule, OED will continue to allege that it is unethical for a practitioner to allow someone else to type in his or her name between the slashes.
+OED claims that even if that other person actually prepared the document, the practitioner must personally type in his or her own S-signature in correspondence and documents filed with the USPTO.

 Thanks for addressing this pet peeve of mine and promoting this best practice.